overcastsoftware/askell-wordpress-plugin/readme.txt

 = Does the plugin support WordPress Multisite? =

-The plugin has not been tested with WordPress Multisite as of yet, but we may support it in a future version.
+The plugin has not been tested with WordPress Multisite as of yet, so Multisite is currently not officially supported.
+If you are currently using the plugin with WordPress Multisite, we would be happy to hear from you and about your experience.

 = Dates and currency values are not in the correct format, what should I do? =